jmix-framework/jmix-ui-samples-2/src/main/resources/io/jmix/uisamples/view/flowui/cookbook/composition6/composition-order-uniqueness-en.md

 This sample demonstrates how to implement ordering of composition items and ensure they have unique values within the root entity.

 The composition consists of the `Order` and `OrderItem` entities.
 If you open an order for editing, you can see the data grid with items.
-Each row has **#** column.
+The data grid has **#** column which shows the row number.
 You can move the item up and down with the corresponding buttons.
 When creating a new item or editing an existing one, the dropdown for selecting a product for the item contains only options that have not yet been added to the order.

 Implementation details: